airandember/BOME/TEST_ACCOUNTS.md

 - Test user management at `/admin/users`
 - Test role management at `/admin/roles`
 - Test financial management at `/admin/financial`

+### Advertiser Testing
+- Navigate to `/advertiser` for advertiser dashboard
+- Test campaign creation at `/advertiser/campaigns/new`
+- Test campaign management at `/advertiser/campaigns`
+- Test advertisement creation at `/advertiser/campaigns/[id]/ads/new`
+- Test analytics dashboard at `/advertiser/analytics`
+- Test account management at `/advertiser/account`
+- Test account setup at `/advertiser/setup` (if not already set up)

 ### Regular User Testing
 - Navigate to `/dashboard` for user dashboard